 Fort Makers is a multidisciplinary art and design studio, inspired by the Bauhaus, that makes functional and interactive art.
 We create large-scale public art installations, as well as a wide variety of fashion and home products.
 Each piece reflects the unique hand of the artist and the energy and inspiration of the group.
-The vast array of objects we’ve made is a reflection of our overall goal: we aim to create a three-dimensional and immersive, visual world, or rather, an artistic brand.
+The vast array of objects we’ve made is a reflection of our overall goal: we aim to create an interactive and immersive art brand.

 Nana Spears Creative Director and Co-Founder of Fort Makers

 Nana Spears curates and produces all projects at Fort Makers.
 She received an MA in Media Studies at the New School, where she studied film production and media theory.
 She also spent ten years working in NY’s fashion industry with powerhouse businesses, Barneys and Steven Alan.
 This experience gave her insight into fashion’s thriving creative economy.
 When she met Noah Spencer and Naomi Clark, two wildly creative artists, she knew a fantastic opportunity was at hand.
 Struck by their talent, she knew she needed to invest in their skills.

 Noah James Spencer Artist and Co-Founder of Fort Makers

 Naomi Clark Artist and Co-Founder of Fort Makers

 Naomi Clark received her MFA in painting from Pratt Institute.
-Her initial collaboration with Fort Makers, The Blanket Project, was a natural progression from the work she did for her thesis show.
-At Pratt, Naomi painted found objects and she related her approach to that of Marcel Duchamp.
-For The Blanket Project, Naomi’s first project with Fort Makers, she continues this approach by painting on found, old, wool blankets.
+Her initial collaboration with Fort Makers, The Blanket Project, was a natural progression from the work she did for her Pratt thesis show.
+At Pratt Naomi painted found objects, and she related her approach to that of Marcel Duchamp’s.
+For The Blanket Project, Naomi continues this approach by painting on found, old, wool blankets.
 In her exploration of breaking free from the canvas, Naomi has painted Fort Makers’ ties, blankets, scarves, dresses, lamp shades and pillows, as well as stage backdrops for MoMA PS1’s Warm Up series.
 Naomi’s major influences include Louise Bourgeois, Marcel Duchamp, Joan Mitchell and Willem De Kooning.
-Naomi continues to paint canvases, and her paintings can be seen at naomi-clark.com.
+She continues to paint canvases, and her paintings can be seen at naomi-clark.com.

 Elizabeth Whitcomb Artist